ZilbaM/shader-snowglobe-js/README.md

 - Dynamic Background: Background color changes over time, enhancing visual appeal.
 - Interactive Camera: Use mouse or touch controls to adjust the camera view.

-## Features

-- Refraction and Reflection: The glass sphere realistically bends and reflects light, simulating how glass interacts with light in the real world.
-- Animated Snow: Snow particles inside the globe move and flow, creating a lifelike snowfall effect.
-- Realistic Lighting: Incorporates ambient, diffuse, and specular lighting to give depth and dimension to the scene.
-- Simple Controls: Camera position and zoom can be adjusted to view the snow globe from different angles.

 ## Installation
 No special installation is required.
 Simply clone the repository and open the `index.html` file in your web browser.